nickmalcolm/workfactor/README.md

 Contributions on the following would be welcome:

+  - Benchmarks for additional password hashing algorithms
+    + PBKDF2
+    + Argon2id
+    + scrypt
-  - Additional password hashing libraries for popular languages
+  - Benchmarks for additional password hashing libraries in popular languages
-    + Python
     + Java
     + .Net
     + PHP